shayvar/structured-random-rotation-based-compression/README.md

 The 'gpuacctype' argument (GPU acceleration type) is set by default to 'cuda', and can be set to 'torch' to use the torch-based implementation.

-The torch-based implementation is used, in case the CUDA acceleration is unavailable (e.g., when the verctor in CPU, or local CUDA compilation has not been done).
+The Torch-based implementation is utilized when CUDA acceleration is unavailable, such as when working with CPU-based vectors or when local CUDA compilation hasn't been performed.
 ## Pre-requisites

 `torch`